The Singular Angle of Nonlinear Systems: Introduction

-The proposed system singular angle and the recent system phase \cite{Chen:21, Chen:20j} are generally not the same, and they, having different strengths, are both worthy of investigation and development.
-The former stems from the Euclidean space angle, while the latter generalizes the phase of a complex number; The former has an advantage in studying cascaded interconnections, while the latter in investigating parallel interconnections.
-In short, this paper provides an alternative perspective of exploring the notion of phase (or angle) in nonlinear systems.

-The angle between signals in the $\lt$ space has been used in the field of control by the leading works \cite{Sontag:06} and \cite{Arcak:06}, in which it is utilized to define the secant gain for output strictly passive systems.
-Very recently, the incremental angle between signals in the $\lt$ space was presented as a part of the scaled relative graph of nonlinear operators \cite{Ryu:21}, nonlinear systems \cite{Chaffey:21c, Chaffey:21j} and linear operators \cite{Pates:21}.
+The system singular angle and the recent system phase \cite{Chen:20j} are generally different with respective strengths, and are both worthy of investigation and development.
+The former stems from the Euclidean space angle, while the latter generalizes the phase of a complex number.
+The former has an advantage in studying cascaded interconnections, while the latter in investigating parallel interconnections.
+In short, this paper provides a new perspective of exploring the notion of phase in nonlinear systems.
+The angle between $\lt$-signals has been exploited in the field of control by the leading works \cite{Sontag:06, Arcak:06}, in which it is utilized to prove the secant gain stability result for the class of output strictly passive systems.
+By comparison, the system singular angle is defined for arbitrary stable nonlinear systems.
+Very recently, an incremental form of angle between $\lt$-signals was presented as a part of the scaled relative graph of nonlinear operators \cite{Ryu:21}, nonlinear systems \cite{Chaffey:21c, Chaffey:21j} and linear operators \cite{Pates:21} for convergence analysis in optimization \cite{Ryu:21} and graphical feedback stability analysis \cite{Chaffey:21j}.
+The scaled relative graph contains both the incremental gain and angle-type information and concentrates on graphical analysis of those graphs of systems.
+For comparison, this paper is dedicated to an input-output nonlinear control approach based on the brand-new singular angle.

-The remainder of the paper is structured as follows.
-In Section~\ref{sec:02}, the preliminaries on signals and systems are included.
-In Section~\ref{sec:03}, the angle between signals is introduced, and the singular angle of a nonlinear system is defined with several useful properties.
+The remainder of this paper is structured as follows.
+The preliminaries on signals and systems are included in Section~\ref{sec:02}, and the singular angle of a nonlinear system is defined in Section~\ref{sec:03} equipped with crucial properties.
 Section~\ref{sec:04} is dedicated to a nonlinear small angle theorem for feedback stability analysis.
-Then, this theorem is applied to cyclic systems.
-Section~\ref{sec:05} provides a link between the singular angle and passivity, and an application to Lur'e systems.
-Section~\ref{sec:06} obtains the singular angle of closed-loop systems from that of open-loop ones.
-In Section~\ref{sec:07}, we further propose the frequency-wise singular angle theory for MIMO LTI systems for the sake of reducing conservatism.
-Section~\ref{sec:09} presents three variations of the singular angle, and compares the singular angle with the recent nonlinear system phase.
-Section~\ref{sec:10} concludes this paper.
+In Section~\ref{sec:07}, we propose the frequency-wise singular angle for LTI systems for the sake of reducing conservatism.
+Section~\ref{sec:05} provides a link between the singular angle and passivity, and interprets the circle criterion under an ``infinite gain margin''.
+Section~\ref{sec:06} obtains the singular angle of a closed-loop system from that of open-loop ones.
+In Section~\ref{sec:09}, two variations of the singular angle are introduced and a comparison between the singular angle with the recent system phase is made.
+Section~\ref{sec:simulation} includes a simulation example and Section~\ref{sec:10} concludes this paper.